grpc/proposal/A82-xds-system-root-certs.md

 ## Proposal

-We will add boolean a field to the xDS `CertificateValidationContext` message called `use_system_root_certs`.
+We will add boolean a field to the xDS `CertificateValidationContext` message called `use_system_root_certs` (see envoyproxy/envoy#34235).
 If this field is true and the `ca_certificate_provider_instance` field is unset, system root certificates will be used for validation.

 ### xDS Resource Validation